rpacker/dev-test-sail/README.md

 ---

-### NOTE:
+### NOTEs:
-You could run this without the container as well, if you commented out the DB code in `app/Console/Commands/ProcessEmails.php` on Line 84.
+- You could run this without the container as well, if you commented out the DB code in `app/Console/Commands/ProcessEmails.php` on Line 84.
 The only real difference is no docker, and no MySQL being used.
+- It uses Laravel Sail for creating docker services/containers. https://laravel.com/docs/8.x/sail

 ---